tytydraco/yessleep/out/Girls_are_always_always_coming_home_with_my_roommate_Ive_just_never_seen_any_of_them_leave.md

 …But he never did.

-He just walked over to the sink and threw up, before turning back to me.

-“And if you ever tell anyone I said any of that.
-You’ll end up like them.”

-My heart stopped.
-He wasn’t kidding.
-And I had been right about what was going on in his bedroom all along.
+Instead, he removed a knife from the kitchen cabinet and place it against my neck.

+"I swear, if you keep asking about the girls I bring home.
+I'll kill you too."

-My palms started sweating, my heart began to race, and I grew short of breath, as I waited to see what he’d do next…
+My heart stopped, my palms started sweating, and I grew short of breath, as I waited to see what he’d do next…

 …But he simply turned around, walked to his bedroom, and closed the door behind him.

-I could barely sleep that night… and the next morning… I ran into him in the kitchen again.
+I could barely sleep that night… and the next morning… I packed my bags, and moved out.

-He looked like shit, clearly hungover from the night before.

-“Hey.
-Did I say anything weird to you last night?
-I know we were talking, but I can’t remember what about?”

-“I don’t think so.
-Just small talk.”
-I lied, before excusing myself to my room.

-That’s when I realized that he must have blacked out, and had no recollection of the ominous things he had told me the night before.

-In theory, that meant I was safe.
-But I didn’t care to risk it.
-And after what he had told me, I couldn’t bear to live in that apartment anymore.

-So the next day, I packed my bags, and moved out.

 I know in that moment, I should have called the police.
 Or told someone.
 Anyone.